runlevel-4/wordpress-automation/linux/README.md

 =====================================================================

-At the Linux command line:
+At the Linux command line do this from your `/home directory`:

 1. If _git_ is not installed, just run `sudo apt install git`
 2. `git clone https://github.com/runlevel-4/wordpress-automation`